hoangduytran/blender-manual/manual/extensions/getting_started.rst

       Add-ons can list which resources they require.
 The available options are ["files", "network", "clipboard", "camera", "microphone"].
    :tags: List of tags.
 See the :doc:`list of available tags <./tags>`.
+   :platforms:
+      List of supported platforms.
+If ommitted, the extension will be available in all operating systems.
+      The available options are
+      ["windows-amd64", "windows-arm64", "macos-x86_64", "macos-arm64", "linux-x86_64"]
    :wheels: List of relative file-paths :doc:`Python Wheels <./python_wheels>`.

 .. note::